When the engagement on your social media posts suddenly tanks, panic mode quickly sets in.

-Well, the problem we have with this line of thought is that most people’s perception of engagement boils down to just two things – likes and comments.
+Well, the problem with this line of thought is that most people’s perception of engagement boils down to just two things – likes and comments.

-We regularly see social media managers stressing about dips in engagement when really they’re missing the bigger picture.
+We regularly see social media managers stressing about dips in engagement when they’re missing the bigger picture.

 Likes and comments are just the public-facing versions of engagement.
-In fact, there’s much more to it than that.
+There’s much more to it than that.

 - Profile visits

 - Website traffic from social media

 Don’t get us wrong.
 We’re not knocking likes and comments.
 They’re an important signal that people are interested in what you have to say or sell.
 A thumbs up that your content has been powerful enough to provoke a reaction.
-And we’re definitely here for that.
+And we’re here for that.

 But they’re not the only thing that matters, and this is where having a marketers’ mindset is essential.

-You see, good social media marketers work to a strategy, they understand audience psychology, they’re analytical about the data and they adapt their content and goals accordingly.
+You see, good social media marketers work to a strategy; they understand audience psychology, are analytical about the data, and adapt their content and goals accordingly.

-They’re not attached to vanity metrics, don't blame the algorithm and don’t get freaked out when things change – and they do always change – because they’re confident they can handle anything.
+They’re not attached to vanity metrics, don't blame the algorithm and don’t get freaked out when things change – and they always change – because they’re confident they can handle anything.

 21 reasons people don’t engage with your content: